mrengy/vanguard-history/README.md

 #### Connect to this Github repository the shared code

-In Local, right-click your site and select “Open Site Shell” in the menu that appears.
+<a name="command-line">In Local, right-click your site and select “Open Site Shell” in the menu that appears.</a>

 ![screenshot showing "open site shell" option](https://localwp.com/wp-content/uploads/2020/10/local-open-site-shell.png.webp)